Buy a Cross Cut Carcass Back Saw

 Read the above section on buying a dovetail saw to see why I chose to invest in new Lie-Nielsen back saws.
 So years ago, after a lot of research, I decided to also purchase their 14 ppi cross cut back saw (see it here) for cutting joinery across the wood grain (e.g. cutting tenon cheeks).

 I also own several Disston back saws that I have changed to crosscut back saws, like this Disston No. 4 steel back saw:

-It really is a great back saw, but required a bit of refurbish work to get it cutting nicely.
+It really is a great back saw, but required a bit of refurbish work and sharpening to get it cutting nicely.
 But I like refurbishing hand tools and sharpening hand saws, so it was not a chore for me.

-If you decide that you’d prefer to buy a vintage/antique carcass back saw, make sure to inspect the blade for kinks.
+If you decide that you’d prefer to buy a vintage/antique back saw, make sure to inspect the blade for kinks.
 Hold it up to your eyes, and sight down the tooth line to make sure the saw plate is straight.

-If you’ve inherited (or accidently purchased) a hand saw with a kinked saw plate, as a last resort you can smack the back of the steel/brass back on a piece of wood and it will straighten out, but not always (and it can make it worse), so it’s best to buy back saws with straight saw plates.
+If you’ve inherited (or accidently purchased) a hand saw with a kinked saw plate, as a last resort you can smack the back of the steel/brass back of the saw on a piece of wood and it may straighten out, but not always (and it can make it worse), so it’s best to buy back saws with straight saw plates.
 Also check the handles for broken pieces.
 A broken saw horn is very common, but certainly not a problem if you’re looking for a low priced back saw.